 The Academic Standards policy at Northwest Vista College states that students who are placed on Academic Dismissal must sit out one (1) full sixteen (16) week semester before they are considered eligible to return.
 After the sit-out period, students are required to complete the petition process to be considered eligible for registration.
 Petitions are reviewed with an academic advisor by appointment only.

 Students who wish to enroll and not remain out a full fall or spring semester may submit a completed dismissal petition to be considered for an exception.
 Students granted an exception are able to enroll in classes with the understanding that they must comply with all requirements indicated on the Contract for Students on Academic Dismissal.
-Petitioning does not guarantee approval.
+Submitting a Petition does not guarantee approval.
 It is at the discretion of the academic advisor to determine if it is the student's best interest to enroll or sit out the 16-week requirement as stated in the policy.

 What happens if I am placed on 2nd Academic Dismissal?